-Woodard Boys' is housed in the impressive Godwin Hall, a purpose-built, ensuite boarding and day House, officially opened by the eponymous Charles Godwin, an Old Ardinian, in 2013.
+Woodard Boys' and Woodard Girls' are housed in the impressive Godwin Hall, a purpose-built, ensuite boarding and day House, officially opened by the eponymous Charles Godwin, an Old Ardinian, in 2013.

 Accommodation is located on four floors.
 Each has a Brew Room (a kitchen with microwave, fridge, dishwasher, sink, kettle and toaster).

 Boarders have their own room, the bed has storage underneath, and there’s a wardrobe, lockable drawers, book shelves, desk, and a bathroom with shower.

 Day pupils’ rooms have two sharing, with three larger rooms for three and four to share.
 Day pupils’ facilities are the same as Boarders, apart from a bed although the larger rooms do have cabin beds for occasional boarding as required.